ffcccc/EigenIterators/README.md

 # Eigen::Utils

-**EigenUtis** represents the effort of organizing a growing set of snippets into a coherent collection of algorithms that support the amzing Eigen Matrix lib ([Eigen Repository](http://eigen.tuxfamily.org/index.php))
+**EigenUtis** represents the effort of organizing a growing set of snippets into a coherent collection of algorithms that support the amazing ([Eigen Matrix](http://eigen.tuxfamily.org/index.php)) library.

-**EigenUtils** makes it easier to create your algorithms, by eliminating a lot of the setup burden:
+**EigenUtils** makes it easier to create your computational algorithms, by eliminating a lot of the setup burden and integrating Eigen code with the rest of the code:

-- You don't need to touch the command line
 - You don't need to install/configure
 - You don't need to install runtime dependencies
+- You don't need no more to copy your tensors from the Eigen representatio to another (e.g. STL) to apply standard library's operators
 - It's easy to try out, you can just delete your forked repository if you don't like it

 In a few minutes you'll be set up with a minimal, responsive header-only set of libs giving you more time to spend on writing code.